proohit/Argon2CalibratorTool/README.md

   -t|--time         The maximum time in milliseconds it should take to calculate the password hash.
 Defaults to 1000.
   -p|--parallelism  The degree of parallelism.
 Defaults to twice the number of CPU cores.
   -i|--iterations   The minimum number of iterations.
 Defaults to 2.
+  -m|--memory       The max amount of memory supported to count down from.
+Default begins at 1024KB and increases instead.
-  -m|--mode         The mode of operation.
+  --mode            The mode of operation.
 The default is Argon2id.
 Advanced usage only.
   --saltlength      The length of the salt and password, in bytes.
 Defaults to 16.
 Advanced usage only.
   --hashlength      The length of the hash, in bytes.
 Defaults to 16.
 Advanced usage only.
 ```